-Wonderfully, the Hunter’s Moon will be visible in the Singapore skies on October 17.
-The enchanting moon will rise around 7.26pm on October 17, before reaching a full phase around 9.30pm in Singapore.
-This particular moon will be the brightest supermoon of the year and historically marks the start of hunters preparing for winter.
+Wonderfully, the Harvest Moon will be visible in the Singapore skies on October 6.
+The enchanting moon will rise around 7.19pm on October 6, before reaching a full phase around 9.30pm in Singapore.

 What is a supermoon?